 Utility – an additional carried utility item.
 By default, you have Auxiliary Shield in all your loadouts, which passively increases your shields by 50.
 It’s a nice bonus, as it is usually enough to let you survive an extra bullet hit.
 However, in time, you will replace Aux.
 Shield with a more useful utility, a med kit or some sort of explosive, depending on class and playstyle.

 Explosive Utilities are unlocked separately for each class, while Med Kits and Restoration Kits are unlocked for all classes at the same time, which makes them a good early investment.

 Melee – all classes use the same melee weapons, which are great in extreme close quarters combat and for stealthy assassinations.
 Experienced players can do wonders with PlanetSide 2 melee system, but if you are new to First Person Shooters, it will take you a while.
-Either way, it’s not something you should be overly concerned with at this time.
+Either way, it’s not something you should be overly concerned as a new player.

-Two Implant Slots – implants offer passive bonuses and abilities to provide convenience and combat utility.
+Two Implant Slots – implants offer passive bonuses and abilities to provide convenience and combat utility, and open new playstyles.
 They are great for customizing your gameplay.
-The problem is – acquiring and upgrading implants relies on random and large investments of Certification Points that you need for more important things early on.

 Completing some of the early Directives grants you a few random implants, so you should take advantage of this early on.